Bagaimana Obat Dapat Mempengaruhi Pendengaran Anda?

 Who Is at Risk?

-• High doses or prolonged use of the medication.
+• High doses or prolonged use of the medication

-• Combination of multiple ototoxic drugs.
+• Combination of multiple ototoxic drugs

-• Kidney or liver problems.
+• Kidney or liver conditions

 Signs of Hearing Loss from Medications